NSPC911/NSPC911/README.md

 #### 👷 Check out my recent contributions!

-- [NSPC911/search](https://github.com/NSPC911/search) - Multi-functional CLI script that allows you to search for a term in a directory.
-(1 day ago)
+- [NSPC911/search](https://github.com/NSPC911/search) - Multi-functional CLI script that allows you to search for a term in a directory. (today)
 - [NSPC911/vc-themes](https://github.com/NSPC911/vc-themes) - Repository of the themes I use and have modified (1 day ago)
 - [BEComTweaks/docs](https://github.com/BEComTweaks/docs) - Docs on BEComTweaks and how it works (5 days ago)
 - [NSPC911/scripts](https://github.com/NSPC911/scripts) - a bunch of scripts that i have and use (5 days ago)